Trent Brown: San Francisco 49ers

-On May 2, 2015, Brown was selected by the San Francisco 49ers in the 7th round with the 244th overall pick of the 2015 NFL Draft.
-Brown started the last 2 regular season games of his rookie season and played in a total of 5 games.
+On May 2, 2015, Brown was selected by the San Francisco 49ers in the seventh round with the 244th overall pick of the 2015 NFL draft.
+He started the last two regular season games of his rookie season and played in a total of five games.

-After being asked in an interview to name the blocker that gives him the most trouble, Denver Broncos' linebacker and Super Bowl MVP Von Miller said, "I feel like Trent Brown has a very bright future in the National Football League.
+After being asked in a 2016 interview to name the blocker that gives him the most trouble, then Denver Broncos linebacker and Super Bowl 50 MVP Von Miller said, "I feel like Trent Brown has a very bright future in the National Football League.
 He's 6-foot-8.
 He knows how to use his arms, knows how to use his wingspan and he has length.
-So I feel like he's young and people haven’t really seen him, but I feel like he’s one of the better tackles in the National Football League."
-On August 16, 2017, Miller made a similar remark about Brown to the San Francisco Chronicle after the Broncos and 49ers had a joint practice, stating, "He's the best right tackle in the National Football League!
+So I feel like he's young and people haven't really seen him, but I feel like he's one of the better tackles in the National Football League."
+On August 16, 2017, Miller made a similar remark about Brown to the San Francisco Chronicle after the Broncos and 49ers had a joint practice, stating:"He's the best right tackle in the National Football League!
 And he may even be a top-five tackle, period, in the National Football League.
-There’s not another tackle who’s that tall, that big and can move the way he moves.”
+There's not another tackle who's that tall, that big and can move the way he moves."

 Brown started all 16 regular season games for the 49ers in 2016.

-In 2017, Brown started 10 games at right tackle before being placed on injured reserve on December 16, 2017 with a shoulder injury.
+In 2017, Brown started in 10 games at right tackle before being placed on injured reserve on December 16, 2017, with a shoulder injury.

-New England Patriots
+New England Patriots (first stint)

-On April 27, 2018, Brown was traded along with the 143rd selection in the 2018 NFL Draft to the New England Patriots for the 95th selection (Tarvarius Moore).
-Brown's arrival was part of Patriots head coach Bill Belichick's attempt to build one of the heaviest rosters for a power-running offense.
-After playing right tackle during his tenure with the 49ers, Brown became the Patriots starting left tackle in 2018, starting all 16 games.
-With Brown, the Patriots reached and went on to win Super Bowl LIII.
+On April 27, 2018, Brown was traded along with the 143rd selection in the 2018 NFL draft to the New England Patriots for the 95th selection (Tarvarius Moore).
+His arrival was part of Patriots head coach Bill Belichick's attempt to build one of the heaviest rosters for a power-running offense.
+After playing right tackle during his tenure with the 49ers, Brown became the Patriots' starting left tackle in 2018, starting all 16 games.
+With Brown, the Patriots reached and went on to win Super Bowl LIII against the Los Angeles Rams.